edgelesssys/contrast/docs/docs/howto/workload-deployment/TLS-configuration.md

 This step is optional, but highly recommended when deploying applications with Contrast.
 If no TLS configuration is provided:

-- All incoming traffic must present a valid service-mesh certificate.
-- Outgoing traffic is not secured by default.

 ## Prerequisites

 1. [Set up cluster](../cluster-setup/aks.md)